kubermatic/kubeone/README.md

-# KubeOne
+# Kubermatic KubeOne

 <p align="center"><img src="docs/img/kubeone-logo-text.png" width="700px" /></p>

 [![KubeOne Report Card](https://goreportcard.com/badge/github.com/kubermatic/kubeone)](https://goreportcard.com/report/github.com/kubermatic/kubeone)

-`kubeone` is a CLI tool and a Go library for installing, managing, and upgrading Kubernetes High-Available (HA) clusters.
-It can be used on any cloud provider, on-prem or bare-metal cluster.
+`kubeone` is a CLI tool and a Go library for installing, managing, and upgrading Kubernetes clusters.
+It can be used on on all your cloud, on-prem, edge, and IoT environments.

+KubeOne can install high-available (HA) master cluster as well single master cluster.

 ## Project Status